Cooking With Cannabis

 After you have carefully selected your flower of choice, you are ready to start the cooking process.
 This step involves turning that flower into a weed butter, or oil, to use in place of the normal ingredient in the recipe you pick.
 It is important to note that dosage is very important, and more is not always better.
 If you are new to cannabis, or even a veteran, it is recommended

-that you start with a lower dose; as edibles are less likely to give a consistent high.
 A good rule of thumb is to infuse 10 grams of flower for every 1 cup of butter.

 Before it can be added to butter, the flower has to go through a process called Decarboxylation.
 Simply take a baking sheet and place parchment paper on it.
 Then, break up the flower into smaller pieces using your fingers.
 Finally, once the oven is preheated to 225ºF, and cook for 45 minutes.
 Once the flower is cool you are ready to move on to the second part, and any excess flower can be stored in a sealed container.